 The curriculum for this program complies with VCCS standards and has been approved by the Virginia State Board of Nursing.

 Upon successful completion of the program, graduates will be eligible to take the National Council Licensure Examination leading to licensure as a practical nurse (NCLEX-PN exam).

 Completion of this certificate program, however, does NOT allow the student to automatically be enrolled in the DSLCC program leading to an associate degree in nursing (ADN) which is a program based on the main campus.
 Students who have completed the Certificate and wish to pursue additional nursing credentials MUST apply to the ADN program and be accepted.

-The Practical Nursing Certificate begins in mid-July of each year.
-The classroom and clinical schedule are seven (7) hours daily, and include extensive practical learning experiences associated with hospital procedures and routines.
-Clinical experiences in geriatrics, medical, surgical, obstetrics, and pediatrics are coordinated through the Carilion Stonewall Jackson Hospital and other facilities as needed.
+The classroom and clinical schedule are 7 to 10 hours daily, and include extensive practical learning experiences associated with hospital procedures and routines.
+Clinical experiences in geriatrics, medical, surgical, obstetrics, and pediatrics are coordinated through various local facilities.